Pryaxis/TShock/README.md

+# Current Status
-# This project is in maintenance mode.
-This means that the developer time dedicated to this project is very limited and only extremely game breaking bugs will be fixed.
-Improvements, new features, and minor issues will have to be resolved via pull requests or until a developer has time.
+This project is in maintenance mode.
+This means that the core team of developers' time is very limited, and only extremely game breaking bugs will be fixed.
+Improvements, new features, and minor issues will not be resolved by direct development until this time restriction has passed.
+Issues created reflecting these requests will not be worked on until this notice is removed.

+Thanks for your continued support of TShock for Terraria.

 # TShock [![Build Status](https://travis-ci.org/NyxStudios/TShock.png?branch=general-devel)](https://travis-ci.org/NyxStudios/TShock)